patelnagendra1/IIITN-Canteen/README.md

-# Restaurant Website Template (Anita's Kitchen)
+# Restaurant Website Template (IIITN's Canteen)

-#### A landing page template for a restaurant, Anita's Kitchen.
+#### A landing page template for a restaurant,IIITN's Canteen.
 It employs the use of HTML, CSS and Javascript to build it.
-14-08-2017
+03-10-2020

-#### By **Mary Ng'ang'a**
+#### By Nagendra, Shlok, Ashwin,Digvijay

 ## Description
-The website, a landing page for Anita's Kitchen's is divided into the following sections:
+The website, a landing page for IIITN's Canteen is divided into the following sections:

 * A header section with the logo, slogan and a modal.
 * A meal type section.